 John Blundell Studentships

-Applications for the 2019/20 John Blundell Studentships are now open.
+Applications for the 2019/20 John Blundell Studentships are now closed and results have been emailed to candidates.

 Our Studentship programme honours the memory and furthers the work of the late John Blundell (1952-2014).
 Its purpose is to enable freedom-minded students to embark upon postgraduate study or research work that they could not otherwise afford.